Wat Phra Si Sanphet: Description

 In its final stage before its destruction the temple was an impressive structure.
 Additional facilities were located on a raised platform, the three Chedis, which are today the only buildings which have been restored.
-All other the foundations are still preserved.
+All the other foundations are still preserved.

 There are several small chapels, which lead to steep stairs.
 The roofs of the chapels are in turn topped with a miniature Chedi.

 The terrace of the Chedi with Mondop was surrounded by a cloister (Phra Rabieng), in each case a hall was built in the west and in the east, an arrangement as can be seen in many temples in the country today.
 The building in the West actually consisted of four individual viharn, which were arranged in a cross shape to a Mondop around.
 The building to the east was the viharn Luang.
 It contained the statue of Phra Si Sanphet Phuttha.

 Symmetrically around the viharn Luang were grouped four other halls.
 North was a viharn which was a smaller than the viharn Luang, and large enough to accommodate the more than 10 m high statue of Phra Phuttha Lokanat.
 East front was the Phra Chom Thong Tinang Throne Hall.

 Around the entire complex there drew a high perimeter wall, four gates passages in the four directions offered access to the temple.
 Inside along the wall were alternately small Chedis and low pavilions (Sala), some of which are intact.